Muheez/compify/README.md

 # compifly
 A Front-end library for creating dynamic html elements on the fly.
-Its makes it easy to create dynamics elements coupled with data(e.g, data coming from the database).
+Its makes it easy to create dynamic elements coupled with data(e.g, data coming from the database).

 ## Installation
 #### Using npm